pyrocms/pyrocms-docs/content/getting-started/installing-pyrocms.md

 ## Download PyroCMS

 Once you have an environment that meets {{ link uri="reference/server-requirements" title="the requirements" }}, you'll need to download PyroCMS.
-The latest stable version of PyroCMS is available for download <a href="">here</a>.
+The latest stable version of PyroCMS is available for download on the <a href="http://pyrocms.com">PyroCMS home page</a>.

 If you are familiar with [git](http://git-scm.com/), you can clone the latest version of PyroCMS from our [GitHub repo](https://github.com/pyrocms/pyrocms):